-Figure 5-2 1U Rack Leader Controller (RLC) Server Front and Rear Panels management node.
-See the section "Modularity and Scalability" on page 34 for a list of administration and support server types and additional functional descriptions.
+Figure 5-2 1U Rack Leader Controller (RLC) Server Front and Rear Panels may also be used as a separate (non-RLC/admin) login, batch, I/O, MDS, OSS or fabric management node.
+See the section "Modularity and Scalability" on page 38 for a list of administration and support server types and additional functional descriptions.

 The system administrative controller unit acts as the SGI ICE X system's primary interface to the "outside world", typically a local area network (LAN).
 The server is used by administrators to provision and manage cluster functions using SGI's cluster management software.
-Refer to the SGI ICE X Administration Guide, (P/N 007-5918-00x) if you need more detailed information.
+Refer to the SGI Management Center Administration Guide for Clusters, (P/N 007-6358-00x) if you need more detailed information.

 Batch or login functions most often run on individual separate "service" nodes, especially when the system is a large-scale multi-rack installation or has a large number of users.
-The 1U server may also be used as a separate (non-RLC/admin) login, batch, I/O, MDS, OSS or fabric
+The 1U server